mongodb/docs/source/reference/replica-status.rst

    The value of the ``date`` field is an :term:`ISODate` of the current time, according to the current server.
-Compare this to the value of the :mongodb:status:`lastHeartbeat` to find the operational lag between the current host and the other hosts in the set.
+Compare this to the value of the :js:data:`members.lastHeartbeat` to find the operational lag between the current host and the other hosts in the set.

 .. js:data:: rs.status.myState

-   The value of the ``myState`` value reflect state of the current node.
-State is specified as an integer between ``0`` and ``9``.
-These integers map to states, as described in the following
+   The value of the ``myState`` value reflect state of the current replica set member.
+An integer between ``0`` and ``9``represents the state of the member.
+These integers map to states, as described in the following table:
-   table:

    ==========  ==========================================================
    **Number**  **State**